 At KIT, we simulate, design, fabricate and measure superconducting qubits - including varieties of phase, flux and transmon qubits.
 The qubits are controlled by DC flux to chance their level splitting (|0> and |1> state) and by microwave pulses to excite them.
 As the typical energy splitting between the qubit states is about several GHz, the temperature of the circuit has to be kept low enough (10 GHz <-> 0.5 K) to avoid thermal population of the excited states.
 Our research interests range from circuit quantum electrodynamics, scalability, new readout techniques and qubit designs to material science.

-New students (Bachelor, Master, PhD) are always welcome!
+New students (Bachelor, Master, PhD) are welcome.

 Contact: Dr. Martin Weides